perigrin/the-room/_posts/2023-07-25-perl-roguelike-part-6.md

 Next we use a new function `Games::ROT::AStar`'s `get_path()` to give us a path to the player.
 The A* pathfinding algorithm is very well known and considered a pretty solid choice, and it happens to be the one that Games::ROT implements.
+If you've been following along, you'll need to update `Games::ROT` to the latest version: `cpanm https://github.com/perigrin/perl-games-rot.git` should work.

 If the mob can't find a path to the player, bail.
 Otherwise, create a new `MovementAction` to take the mob one step closer to the player.
 Remember that